PennDOT announces weekly work schedule

 The state Department of Transportation has released a list of work plans for the upcoming week:

-n Boom mowing will take place on various routes in the White, Indian Head, and Clinton areas;
+n Brush cutting will take place on various routes in the New Salem, Adah, Hibbs, White, Clinton, and Indian Head areas;

-n Brush cutting and litter removal will take place on various routes in the Smithfield, Masontown, Chalk Hill, and Farmington areas;
+n Brush cutting and litter removal will take place on various routes in the Dunbar, Bitner, and Bute areas;

 n Litter crews will be picking litter on various routes in the Fayette County area whenever weather and other activities will permit;